-UK Youth unemployment, ages 15-24: For that indicator, The World Bank provides data for the UK from 1984 to 2012.
-The average value for the UK during that period was 14.84 percent with a minumum of 10 percent in 1989 and a maximum of 21.3 percent in 2012.
+For that indicator, we provide data for the United Kingdom from 1991 to 2019.
+The average value for the United Kingdom during that period was 14.56 percent with a minimum of 10.25 percent in 2001 and a maximum of 21.11 percent in 2011.

-We present the rate of youth unemployment for UK and other countries.
+We present the rate of youth unemployment for United Kingdom and other countries.
 Youth unemployment is the percent of 15-24 year olds who are part of the labor force but are unemployed.
 Recall that the labor force includes the employed and the unemployed people.
-The global economy explained in our brief and easy guide to the world economy.
-Youth unemployment rankings around the world.
-Create and download charts for UK Youth unemployment and other indicators with the country comparator.

-World Bank definition: Youth unemployment refers to the share of the labor force ages 15-24 without work but available for and seeking employment.
-Definitions of labor force and unemployment differ by country.
+Definition: Youth unemployment refers to the share of the labor force ages 15-24 without work but available for and seeking employment.